Teresa Hanson jailed for life after stabbing husband to death

 - Published

-A woman who stabbed her husband to death with a kitchen knife while making a meal has been jailed for life.
+A woman who stabbed her husband to death with a kitchen knife while making a meal and then carried on cooking has been jailed for life.

 Teresa Hanson, 54, claimed she accidentally stabbed Paul Hanson while chopping onions at their home in West Cowick, East Yorkshire, last Christmas.